dlang/DIPs/DIPs/1NNN-PJB.md

 ### In D

-The D compiler already warns about discarding the value of an expression with no side effects, including a call to a strongly-pure function.
+The D compiler already warns about discarding the value of an expression with no side effects, including a call to a strongly-`pure` and `nothrow` function.
 An attribute that would allow the programmer to mark specific functions or types as non-discardable has been proposed several times on the D issue tracker and forums; see the [Reference](#reference) section below for details.

 ### In Other Languages